 “I don’t need to use a cold call script” is what a lot of salespeople will say or think when the subject of a cold call script is mentioned.
-And when someone says this, it is usually because they either think that scripts are for junior salespeople or for those who work more in an inside sales role.
+When someone says this, it is usually because they either think that scripts are for junior salespeople or for those who work more in an inside sales role.

-If I thought like those who oppose cold call scripts, I could easily conclude that I do not need a script as I have a lot of experience and I am more of a business owner than an inside salesperson.
-But we can actually take that conclusion to the next level for me as my business is centered around cold calling.
+If I thought like those who oppose cold call scripts, I could easily conclude that I do not need a script as I have a lot of experience and am more of a business owner than an inside salesperson.
+But we can actually take that conclusion to the next level for me, as my business is centered around cold calling.
 I teach others how to cold call better.
 I wrote a book on cold calling.
 I developed a software application centered around what to say and ask when cold calling.
 I have made and analyzed thousands of cold calls.

 Background